Owning a dog

 Dogs classified as working dogs, which are used solely or principally for the purpose of herding or driving stock, are exempt from microchipping.

-Microchipping may be done by a vet, the SPCA, or you can bring your dog to our Taupō pound during opening hours or our Turangi Service Centre between 1pm and 3pm on the last Friday of every month and an officer can implant a microchip for a fee of $25.
+Microchipping may be done by a vet, the SPCA, or you can bring your dog to the pound in Taupō or Turangi during our opening hours, or by appointment, and an officer can implant a microchip for a fee of $25.

 If we didn't implant the microchip, please ensure you let us know the microchip number so we can add it to your dog's records.